tttmaximttt/koa-core-server/README.md

 -----------

 # TODO
-* add data access loader and injector
 * add load packages from yarn
+* fix duplicate logic in loaders
+* add only read preferences to injectors